pytorch/torchtune/docs/source/examples/recipe_deepdive.rst

 to understand, extend and debug, *and not* generalized entry points for all possible settings.

-Depending on your use case and level of expertise, you will routinely find yourself modifying existing recipes (eg: adding new features) or writing new ones.
-TorchTune makes writing recipes easy by providing well-tested modular components/building-blocks and general utilities (eg: :ref:`WandB Logging<metric_logging_label>` and :ref:`FSDP Wrapping <dist_label>`).
+Depending on your use case and level of expertise, you will routinely find yourself modifying existing recipes (eg: adding new features) or writing new ones. torchtune makes writing recipes easy by providing well-tested modular components/building-blocks and general utilities (eg: :ref:`WandB Logging<metric_logging_label>` and :ref:`FSDP Wrapping <dist_label>`).